SERG-Delft/desosa2019/chapters/pytorch/index.md

 # <a id="abstract">Abstract</a>
-Pytorch is an open-source deep learning platform.
+PyTorch is an open-source deep learning platform.
 In this report, we systematically analyzed it and obtained a structural view of its architecture.
 Analysis include its stakeholders, context view, development view, technical debt and deployment view.

 # <a id="toc">Table of Contents</a>
 1. [Introduction](#intro)